 The proper approach to bariatric surgery requires discussion and careful consideration of the following:

-Success of surgical treatment must begin with realistic goals.
-Patients at Roller Weight Loss & Advanced Surgery will be supplied with all the proper education and information to help facilitate healthy weight loss.
+Surgical treatment success must begin with realistic goals.
+Patients at Roller Weight Loss will be supplied with all the proper education and information to help facilitate healthy weight loss.

 Complications & Risks